Reconstructing Barrow Holographic Dark Energy in $f(Q,T)$ Gravity and Cosmic Constraint: Results and analysis

 \section{Results and analysis}

+In this research, we use the python package \texttt{GetDist}\footnote{\url{https://github.com/cmbant/getdist}} \cite{Lewis:2019xzd} to visualize the posterior distributions and confidence contours.
+To ensure the robustness of our results, we performed the analysis using different dataset combinations: Cosmic Chronometers (CC) only, CC combined with Type Ia Supernovae (CC+SNIa), CC combined with Baryon Acoustic Oscillations (CC+BAO), and the full combination of all datasets.
+The resulting comparisons are shown in Fig.~\ref{Fig:constraint}.
+We observe a significant overlap among the contours from these different combinations, indicating that the geometrical probes (SNIa and BAO) and the dynamical probe (CC) are consistent within our model framework.
+Consequently, we focus on the constraints obtained from the full combination, which are summarized in Table \ref{tab:results}.

-In this research, we use python package \texttt{GetDist}\footnote{\url{https://github.com/cmbant/getdist}} \cite{Lewis:2019xzd} from chains of results to plot the corner figure as shown in Fig.~\ref{Fig:constraint}.
-The results of the parameter constraints obtained in our analysis are summarized in Table \ref{tab:results}.
-And the best fitting results of the models are also shown in Fig. \ref{Fig2.main} and Fig. \ref{Fig3.main}.
-Here we choose the best fitting model maximal deformation $f(Q,T)$ HDE with $\Delta=1$, that we find the following 95\% confidence limits for the cosmological and model parameters: the Hubble constant is $ H_0 = 67.4^{+3.6}_{-3.7} \, \text{km/s/Mpc} $, which is consistent with recent Planck measurements, though slightly lower.
-The parameter $ c $, which characterizes the evolution of dark energy, is constrained to $ c = -9.2^{+2.0}_{-1.9} $.
-The parameter $ a $, which governs the coupling strength between the energy-momentum tensor and geometry, is found to be $ a = -0.163^{+0.082}_{-0.076} $, indicating that there is a small coupling coefficient between the geometric structure and the fluid term and gravitational correction of the interaction is meaningful.
-The inverse of the coefficient $ 1/m $ that reflects the degree of modification of gravity is constrained to $ 1/m = -0.90^{+0.30}_{-0.33} $, reflecting the sensitivity of the model to non-metric geometry, the result shows a tiny and negligible deviation to standard condition.
+Here we choose the best fitting model, maximal deformation $f(Q,T)$ HDE with $\Delta=1$, where we find the following 95\% confidence limits for the cosmological and model parameters: the Hubble constant is $ H_0 = 67.1^{+6.5}_{-6.4} \, \text{km/s/Mpc} $, which is consistent with recent Planck measurements, though slightly lower.
+The parameter $ c $, which characterizes the evolution of dark energy, is constrained to $ c = -8.4^{+2.0}_{-1.7} $.
+The parameter $ a $, which governs the coupling strength between the energy-momentum tensor and geometry, is found to be $ a = -0.171^{+0.078}_{-0.071} $, indicating that there is a small coupling coefficient between the geometric structure and the fluid term, and the gravitational correction of the interaction is meaningful.
+The inverse of the coefficient $ 1/m $, reflecting the degree of modification of gravity, is constrained to $ 1/m = -0.95^{+0.30}_{-0.32} $.
 The EOS parameter for dark energy, $ w_{\text{de}} $, is constrained to $ w_{\text{de}} = -1.01^{+0.38}_{-0.40} $, indicating that dark energy is close to but slightly less than the value for a cosmological constant.
-The absolute magnitude of the reference galaxy, $ M_b $, is $M_b = -19.40^{+0.11}_{-0.12}$, with a narrow error range consistent with the expected value for the sample of galaxies considered.
-Finally, the sound horizon at the drag epoch $r_d$ is measured to be $r_d = 145.5^{+8.0}_{-7.5} \, \text{Mpc}$, in agreement with current BAO measurements.
+The absolute magnitude of the reference galaxy is $M_b = -19.41^{+0.20}_{-0.22}$, with a narrow error range consistent with the expected value for the sample of galaxies considered.
+Finally, the sound horizon at the drag epoch is measured to be $r_d = 146^{+15}_{-13} \, \text{Mpc}$, in agreement with current BAO measurements.